 Backup battery.
-In the event of an AC power loss, LYNX and LYNX-R are supported by a long life backup battery. that is supervised for connection and for low voltage conditions.
+In the event of an AC power loss, the system is supported by a long life backup battery that is supervised for connection and for low voltage conditions.
 If the battery is missing, or a low battery condition is detected, a "low battery" message is displayed and a report is sent to the central station.
 In addition, the system will beep once every 45 seconds to audibly indicate a low battery condition (press any key to stop the beeping).